Decide where your marriage is headed.

 discernment-counseling

-You or your spouse are considering divorce…
+You are considering divorce…

-…but uncertainty, questions, and what-ifs are holding you back.
+…but uncertainty is holding you back.

-If this describes you, discernment counseling is specifically tailored to you and your situation.
+Discernment counseling is specifically tailored to you and your situation.

 Discernment counseling provides an opportunity to pause, reflect, and carefully evaluate the options for your marriage before making a decision.